 The number above is not for the jail but the actual law firm.
 If wanting to speak to the Jail directly please call number below next to the Facility Name.

 Let Stephen G. Rodriguez & Partners Fight Your Charges

-Contact our Los Angeles criminal defense lawyers for a
+Contact our Los Angeles criminal defense lawyers for a free initial consultation.

 Auto Burglary Law in California

 According to California Penal Code Section 459, a person who enters a locked automobile or other motor vehicle or enters the locked trunk portion of the vehicle (doors locked or unlocked) with the specific intent to commit a theft, or any felony, is guilty of auto burglary.
 Auto burglary is the breaking into a locked vehicle or its trunk with the intent to steal the car, steal property from inside the car, or commit a felony inside the car.